Watch Jennifer's story about her experience of memory difficulties, after being diagnosed with a brain tumour.

 Our brain controls all of our cognitive functions including reasoning, attention, language and memory.
 Not everyone with a brain tumour will experience memory difficulties, and for those that do, the symptoms and severity will differ from person to person.

 This is when we remember things from a few seconds ago, such as the name of a person we just met.
+Short term memory lasts for approximately 20 seconds.
+A short term memory can be forgotten after those few seconds or can be converted into long term memory, depending on the importance and circumstances.

 Not everyone with a brain tumour will experience memory difficulties, but if you do, it will mainly depend on: